uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 Installation successful!
 ```

-When typing passwords, characters will not appear.
+Please set the username and password to `kali` and note them down.
+When you type passwords, characters will not appear.
 This is a standard security feature.
 Once you see a command prompt like `kali@your-computer:~$`, this is your Kali Linux bash terminal, showing your terminal environment is ready.
 If you want to use the Kali bash terminal again after closing the powershell, again open your `Start Menu`, search for Kali Linux, and click to launch it.

 If you are using the bash terminal for the first time, it is recommended that you walk through [Section 2](lab-1-setting-up-your-laptop.md#id-2.-learning-the-kali-linux-bash-terminal) before proceeding to the next step.